 Self-Expression: Who Are You, Really?

 The ability to appropriately express your emotions is a key part of leadership.
 Why?
-When you clearly express how and what you’re feeling (in a constructive way), it makes it easy for others to build trust in you.
+When you clearly express how and what you’re feeling, it makes it easy for others to build trust in you.
 Secure relationships leave no room for guessing games.
 Self-expression includes these three traits: